AdobeDocs/adobeio-runtime/guides/system_settings.md

 | minuteRate (triggers) | No more than N triggers may be fired per namespace per minute.
 If exceded, the error is `429: TOO MANY REQUESTS` | not configurable, per namespace | 600/minute | 600/minute |
 | actionsSequenceMaxlength | No more than N actions can be chained in a sequence | not configurable, per namespace | 50 | 50 |

+## Sequences and Timeout

+Sequences have a hard limit for timeout and this limit can't be changed: each action that is part of the sequence has to complete the work within 60 seconds or the whole sequence will timeout.
+Essentially, a sequence is a chain of actions that are invoked in a blocking manner and for blocking actions the timeout limit is 60 seconds.

+Although the system lets you set a higher timeout on the sequnce, this value is ignored and the 60 seconds limit per action is enforced.

+If one of your actions needs more than 60 seconds, then the only solution is to invoke a non-blocking action using the OpenWhisk npm module.
+So, using the same example, you could have `actionA` calling another action in a non-blocking manner.
+You can see an example of how to do this [here](guides/asynchronous_calls.md).

 ## Using pre-warm containers or optimizing against cold-starts

 You can maximize your chances of having the best low latency possible by creating actions that use the default Node version and a memory setting that is `256MB`, `512MB`, or `1024MB` - this way you avoid cold-starts in most cases.